-The departing members' particular strengths included education, higher education and local government/public sector leadership, and the panel felt that these areas, alongside the regional economy and community, should be prioritised.
+The departing members' particular strengths included human resources, audit, risk and finance; community engagement and social deprivation and the panel felt that these areas, alongside knowledge of SMEs and business partnerships; environment and sustainability; digital innovation; and those with an entrepreneurial mindset, should be prioritised.

 A video and e-bulletin were produced to promote the vacancies more widely.
-Thirteen applications were received, from eight men and five women.
-Four men and four men were interviewed and two men and one woman were appointed.
+Six applications were received, from three men and three women.
+All were interviewed and two women and one man were appointed.